 There is also likely to be an announcement for one or more postdocs in computational complexity theory during the autumn of 2017 with an intended starting date of August-September 2018.
 Please feel free to drop me a line if you have any questions about this.

-If you instead want to start collecting grants to list on your CV, you can also try to apply for an Individual Fellowship within the EU Marie Skłodowska-Curie actions program to come and do a postdoc with me (as soon as they have an open call — last time was in September 2016).
-I would particularly welcome applications from strong candidates who want to work at the intersection of proof complexity and applied SAT solving.
+If you instead want to start collecting grants to list on your CV, you can also try to apply for an Individual Fellowship within the EU Marie Skłodowska-Curie actions program to come and do a postdoc with me.
+There is currently an open call with a deadline of September 14, 2017.
+I would particularly welcome applications from strong candidates who want to work in proof complexity, SAT solving, or the intersection of these two areas.
 Please feel free to contact me if you want to discuss this.